 The Receiver will continue to attempt to locate additional funds and other assets and may institute proceedings to recover assets on behalf of the Receivership Entities.
 In an effort to more fully understand the conduct at issue and in an attempt to locate more assets, the Receiver may conduct addition depositions of parties, third parties, or non-parties who may have knowledge of the fraudulent scheme.

-B. Filing the Claims Determination Motion with the Court regarding Reconciled Claims Amounts, Seeking Court Approval of Claim Determinations, and Moving Forward with all Steps to Facilitate Interim Distribution to Investors.
+B. The Status of "Claims Determination Motion" and anticipated filing with the Court regarding Approved Claims Amounts, Seeking Court Approval of Claim Determinations, and Moving Forward with all Steps to Facilitate Interim Distribution to Investors.